 Cardio for an ectomorph who has trouble with keeping on muscle may be something to worry about.
 For most others who can gain either fat or muscle easily, those with slower metabolisms, cardio training can be their best friend.

+Cycling is great for bodybuilders!
+No, not that kind of cycle…we mean like a bike.
 This is perhaps one of the more underrated cardiovascular exercises that many bodybuilders never consider.
 Though walking on the incline treadmill can be a great source of cardio, studies have found that cycling or bike riding can prove to be more impressive for a couple of reasons.

 For one, it’s just a more intensive and explosive exercise than walking.
 Second is that the hip flexion are engaged in the motion which can improve your squatting ability as well as increase your chances of hypertrophy when combined with resistance training.

 Cycling is also a low impact form of cardio compared to others, like running.
 This means there is less stress on the shins and knees.
 Not to mention, cycling is one of those things you can do that burn a good bit of calories in a short period of time.

 Another great exercise that can improve your chances of hypertrophy is sprinting.
 Sprinting is perhaps the biggest gem of cardio based exercises.
 Though many bodybuilders, particularly larger individuals, may find jogging to be a bit easier to bear, sprinting can actually improve muscle growth on a specialty treadmill.